Skip to content

 Cloud environments change rapidly, with new resources provisioned, configurations modified, and permissions adjusted daily.
 Regular security assessments help identify vulnerabilities before attackers exploit them.

-Conduct vulnerability scans, penetration testing, and configuration reviews quarterly at minimum.
 Automated cloud security posture management (CSPM) tools continuously assess your environment against security benchmarks, identifying misconfigurations and compliance gaps in real-time.

 5. Implement Network Segmentation and Security Groups

 Network segmentation limits an attacker's ability to move laterally through your environment if they gain initial access.
-Use virtual networks, subnets, and security groups to isolate workloads based on sensitivity and function.

 Configure security groups to allow only necessary traffic between resources.
 Default-deny rules should be your starting point, explicitly permitting only required connections.
-This approach significantly reduces your attack surface.

 Securing Specific Cloud Platforms: M365, Azure, and AWS